 Here are some great posts about saving money you might find helpful:

-Always Have a Plan For Your Money Situation
+Always Have a Plan For Your Financial Situation

 I say this all the time and I’ll keep saying it until everybody gets it; When you have a good plan for your money and you work that plan, you WILL start succeeding with money.
 You WILL prosper.